Donji Brčeli Monastery: Geography

 The monastery is located in Donji (Lower) Brčeli, in the Upper Crmnica region, in the Brčeli tribal region (one of seven in Crmnica).

 History

-It was founded by Jelena Balšić (1365–1443), daughter of Prince Lazar of Serbia and wife of Zetan lord Đurađ II.
+It was founded by Jelena Lazarević (1365–1443), daughter of Prince Lazar of Serbia and wife of Zetan lord Đurađ II.
 The village of Brčele had earlier been granted by King Stefan Dečanski (r.
 1321–31) to the Monastery of St. Nicholas on the Vranjina island.

 In 1714, the Ottomans burned down the Bigovo Monastery in the Bay of Kotor, so the hegumen and monks found shelter in the Brčeli Monastery. Šćepan Mali, the impostor pretender of Russian Tsar Peter III, who managed to rule Montenegro from 1767 until his death in 1773, was buried in the monastery.
 Petar II Petrović-Njegoš sent Bishop Nikifor of Užice to Brčeli upon his arrival at Morača from the Principality of Serbia.

 In 1861, the monastery was reconstructed by Prince Nikola I Petrović of Montenegro.